 -

-pension and accrual loss
+loss of pension accrual

 This is done using calculation models and scenarios.
 Small assumptions can have major financial consequences.